kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

     <img src="{{site.baseurl}}/assets/img/post_13/matrix_pills.jpg"/>
 </p>

 What would you do knowing that you can only choose one, and only experience a single outcome without ever finding out what could have happened if you chose to take the other action?
-This philosophical question centered about choice actually ties in deeply with causality itself.
+This philosophical question centered about choice actually lies deeply with causality itself.
 With that in mind, let's begin with a primer on causality.

-# Simple Causality Primer
+# Simple causality primer
 The idea behind causality is to identify the treatment effect (typically named as T) on an outcome response (typically named as Y).
 For example, if you had a headache, you would want to find out if taking a particular pill (T) would cure the headache (Y).

 <p align="center">